PSHE & RSE

 What is our aim for PSHE?
 (Intent)

-“In PSHE we learnt about showing respect to others and we discussed how it liked to our rights 2: no discrimination.” – Year 4 Pupil
+“In PSHE, we learnt about showing respect to others, and we discussed how it linked to our rights - no discrimination.” – Year 4 Pupil

-“We learnt about different cultures and discussed how some children didn’t get access to education which is against their rights.” – Year 6 Pupil
+“We learnt about different cultures and discussed how some children don’t get access to education, which is against their rights.” – Year 6 Pupil

 What does this look like in our classrooms?
 (Implementation)